Cloud

-In the stratosphere and mesosphere, clouds have common names for their main types.
-They may have the appearance of stratiform veils or sheets, cirriform wisps, or stratocumuliform bands or ripples.
+In the stratosphere and mesosphere, clouds also have common names for their main types.
+They may have the appearance of veils or sheets, wisps, or bands or ripples, but not heaps or towers as in the troposphere.
 They are seen infrequently, mostly in the polar regions of Earth.
 Clouds have been observed in the atmospheres of other planets and moons in the Solar System and beyond.
 However, due to their different temperature characteristics, they are often composed of other substances such as methane, ammonia, and sulfuric acid, as well as water.

 Tropospheric clouds can have a direct effect on climate change on Earth.
-They may reflect incoming rays from the sun which can contribute to a cooling effect where and when these clouds occur, or trap longer wave radiation that reflects back up from the Earth's surface which can cause a warming effect.
-The altitude, form, and thickness of the clouds are the main factors that affect the local heating or cooling of Earth and the atmosphere.
+They may reflect incoming rays from the Sun which can contribute to a cooling effect where and when these clouds occur, or trap longer wave radiation that reflects up from the Earth's surface which can cause a warming effect.
+The altitude, form, and thickness of the clouds are the main factors that affect the local heating or cooling of the Earth and the atmosphere.
 Clouds that form above the troposphere are too scarce and too thin to have any influence on climate change.
 Clouds are the main uncertainty in climate sensitivity.